-The announcement yesterday (2 December) came a day before the scheduled reading of Chris Bryant MP’s Private Members’ ABI Bill.
+The announcement on 2 December came a day before the scheduled reading of Chris Bryant MP’s Private Members’ ABI Bill.
 Chris has been leading on the Bill with the support of The Children’s Trust and other brain injury organisations, with the aim of forcing the creation of such a strategy.
-The confirmation by the government means the Bill will no longer be needed.
+The confirmation by the Government means the Bill will no longer be needed.

 Gillian Keegan MP, Minister for Care and Mental Health, made the announcement through a written statement.
 The statement said: “Following publication, the strategy will be kept under review and may be revised periodically to ensure that it continues to reflect the priority areas and actions needed to best support people living with ABI and their families.”

 Chris Bryant MP, Chair of the All-Party Parliamentary Group for Acquired Brain Injury and Labour MP for the Rhondda, said: "I am delighted we've won the campaign for a cross-departmental strategy for acquired brain injury today.

 “The Government has announced it will be creating a Panel Board in the New Year with officials from several departments to start devising a whole-Government strategy on ABI.
 It will be co-chaired by the minister, Gillian Keegan, and by me.
 In other words, the Government is doing precisely what my Acquired Brain Injury Private Members' Bill is calling for.